 The policy of the Department of Social Work allows an employment setting to be used as a field placement if all the regular requirements of agencies and organization instructors are met in the setting.
 Students seeking a field practicum experience in their place of employment must receive approval from the Department of Social Work field office.
 This placement must be clearly delineated as a learning experience and not a work experience, and therefore will require close supervision.
 To this end, field practicum assignments in places of employment must be educationally focused and structured appropriately to achieve the goals and objectives of the field practicum course.
-While employment-based practicums are not always the ideal situation, there are times when a field practicum assignment in places of employment (FPAPE) can be beneficial for the student and employer.
+While employment in places of employment (FPAPE) can be beneficial for the student and employer.
 Not all employment situations will be approved for field placement.
 The Field Director will review the material and make a recommendation to the MSW Program Director making sure that role confusion will not occur between the student and employee role.